boriiiiii/RESTaurant-API/README.md

 •Endpoint: POST /categories

 •Description: Add a new category to the database.
 Send a POST request with the category data to this endpoint.
+But only administrators can execute this action.

 •**Update Category**

 •Endpoint: PUT /categories/:id_category

 •Description: Update an existing category by providing the categoryId as a parameter in the URL.
 Send a PUT request with   the updated category data.
+But only administrators can execute this action.

 •**Delete Category**

 •Endpoint: DELETE /categories/:id_category

 •Description: Delete a category from the database by providing the categoryId as a parameter in the URL.
+But only administrators can execute this action.

 You can interact with these endpoints using tools like Postman, providing the necessary data and HTTP methods (GET, POST, PUT, DELETE) to manage your items, formulas, and categories in the API.